Fair catch kick: Usage

 Despite its drawbacks, there are several unique advantages to using the fair catch kick.
-Because the defense is required to be ten yards beyond the spot of the kick, the kicker can take a running start before kicking as opposed to the typical two steps taken on regular field goal attempts.
+Because the play does not start until the ball is kicked, the kicker can take a running start before kicking as opposed to the typical two steps taken on regular field goal attempts.
 Similarly, the kicker does not have to worry about a low snap because the ball is not snapped.
 Because the defense cannot come within 10 yards of the kicker before the ball is kicked, the kicker can give the ball a lower trajectory than a field goal kick from scrimmage without the threat of it being blocked.
-The fair catch kick would also be of a shorter distance than a normal field goal attempt from the same spot, because the fair catch kick is taken from the spot of the catch, while a typical field goal is taken seven yards back from the line of scrimmage.
-In the XFL, the rules allow for a fair catch kick after time expires and do not allow the opposing team to return it, making it a feasible end-of-half strategy where it otherwise would have been too dangerous in the NFL.
+The fair catch kick would also be of a shorter distance than a normal field goal attempt from the same spot, because the fair catch kick is taken from the spot of the catch, while a typical field goal is taken seven yards behind the line of scrimmage.

 Known attempts in the NFL

 The NFL does not keep a record of fair catch kick attempts, so the exact number of attempts is unknown.
-Out of the 26 recorded fair catch kick attempts in regular season and postseason games, six were successful; all five known attempts in exhibition games were unsuccessful.
-With one exception, all fair catch kick attempts were made within the last 30 seconds of either the 2nd or 4th quarter.
-The last successful attempt was made in 1976 by Ray Wersching of the San Diego Chargers (45 yards), and the longest successful attempt was made in 1964 by Paul Hornung of the Green Bay Packers (52 yards).
-The most recent fair catch kick attempt was by Carolina Panthers kicker Joey Slye, who missed a 60-yard fair catch kick wide right on October 13, 2019.
+Out of the 33 recorded fair catch kick attempts in regular season and postseason games, ten were successful; all five known attempts in exhibition games were unsuccessful.
+Since 1933, all known fair catch kick attempts were made within the last 30 seconds of either the 2nd or 4th quarter.
+The last attempt was made on December 19, 2024, by Cameron Dicker of the Los Angeles Chargers.
+At 57 yards, it is the longest successful kick to date.